Aquarius-blake/The_Hive/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have a way to improve this project.

+## ❗❗❗ IMPORTANT NOTICE
+If you wish to use this project (as a template) for private/personal purposes, kindly link your own Firebase tools

 ## 🎆 Releases
 Initial release will be added after standard themes are implemented